+Brown Wire

-Brown Wire - (Negative Siren/Horn Output): The Brown wire is a 1 Amp Negative output designed to operate an electronic siren or the vehicle's existing horn relay, which in turn will sound the horn for audible confirmations, and also to sound the horn intermittently if the alarm is triggered.
-The alarm is already programmed to have a steady output to operate the electronic siren.
+The Brown wire is a 1 Amp Negative output designed to operate the vehicle's existing horn relay, which in turn will sound the horn for audible confirmations, and also to sound the horn intermittently if the alarm is triggered.
+The alarm is already programmed to pulse this output to operate the vehicle's horn relay.

-Sounding the vehicle's horn instead of the electronic siren would require changing Programmable Feature #18 from the preset steady output to a pulsed output to properly sound the horn.
+An alternative to sounding the horn is to utilize an optional electronic siren.
+This would require changing Programmable Feature #18 from the preset pulsed output to a steady output to properly sound the siren.